 The Lateral Sleeping Position

-Research has suggested that positioning your body to lie on your side appears to be the most ideal for people who snore and suffer from sleep apnea1, as the airways are more stable and less likely to collapse or restrict air.
+Research has suggested that sleeping on your side appears to be the most ideal for snoring and sleep apnea sufferers1.
+When your body is positioned on it's side during rest the airways are more stable and less likely to collapse or restrict air.

 However, this position doesn’t always come naturally to some people.
 It’s common for people to start on their side, and fall onto their back, where snoring and sleep apnea is at its worst.